UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    Project database "Movie DBMS".
 Confirm.
 1. The text "No projects found" will appear.
 Create a project by clicking the button "+ New Project".
 1. The text "Project" appears with the text "Add a DBMS to get started".
 Click on the "+ Add" button next to it and select "Local DBMS".
 Leave the name as it is ("Graph DBMS") and fill in a password.
-Choose an easy to type and short one since the DBMS will only be accessible from your own machine.
    Click "Create".
    Also, insert the password in field *graphdb_password* in the [Ricgraph initialization file](#Ricgraph-initialization-file), see below.
 1. Exit Neo4j Desktop using the "File" menu and select "Quit".
 If your database was active